UWC2-JSCRIPT/320-w7-project-idea-csalvador58/MyPantry/README.md

 ### Wireframes

 Material UI samples were used in wireframes.
 A mobile web view is the focus for the project as it's intended to be used on-the-go and replace a simple notepad app.
+All react components will be responsive and the overall layout will adjust to a computer screen as shown in the lower frame.

 ![Mobile and Desktop sample of My Pantry](Wireframe.png)